evidentlyai/evidently/docs/book/tests-and-reports/text-descriptors.md

 Here is the general flow.

 **Input data**.
 Prepare the data as a Pandas DataFrame.
 Include at least one text column.
-This will be your current data to run evals on.
+This will be your `current_data` to run evals on.
 Optionally, prepare the `reference` dataset.
 **Schema mapping**.
 Define your data schema using [Column Mapping](../input-data/column-mapping.md).
 Optional, but highly recommended.
 **Define the Report or Test Suite**.
-Create a `Report` or a `TestSuite` object with selected checks.
+Create a `Report` or a `TestSuite` object with the selected checks.
 **Run the Report**.
 Run the Report on your `current_data`, passing the `column_mapping`.
 Optionally, pass the `reference_data`.
 **Get the summary results**.
 Get a visual report in Jupyter notebook, export the metrics, or upload it to Evidently Platform.
 **Get the scored datasets**.
-If you'd like to see row-level scores, export the Pandas DataFrame with added descriptors.
-(Or view on Evidently Platform).
+To see row-level scores, export the Pandas DataFrame with added descriptors.
+(Or view this on Evidently Platform).

 {% hint style="info" %}
 **Available Descriptors**.
 See the list of available descriptors in the [All Metrics](../reference/all-metrics.md) page.
-There are different types of descriptors: from regular expressions and texts statistics to model and LLM-based checks.
+Descriptors range from regular expressions and text statistics to model and LLM-based checks
 {% endhint %}

 {% hint style="info" %}